Multiple Testing and Variable Selection along the path of the Least Angle Regression: Testing procedures: Numerical studies

-To study the relative power in a {\it non-orthogonal} design case we have build a Monte-Carlo experiment with $3,000$ repetitions.
-We have considered a model with $n=200$, $p=300$ and a random design matrix $X$ given by $300$ independent column vectors uniformly distributed on the Euclidean sphere $\mathds S^{199}$.
-The computation of the function $\bbF_{abc}$ given by \eqref{fun:fabc} is an important issue that demands multivariate integration tools, see Appendix~\ref{app:cbc} for a solution using cubature of integral by lattice rule.
-This has lead to some limitations namely we can compute spacings of length $4$ that implies $c\leq 5$ when $a=1$ in our experimental framework.
+To study the power in the case of a {\it non-orthogonal} design, we built a Monte-Carlo experiment with: \begin{itemize} \item a model with~$n=200$ observations and~$p=300$ predictors, \item a random design matrix~$X$ given by~$300$ independent column vectors uniformly distributed on the Euclidean sphere~$\mathds S^{199}$, \item and we ran~$3,000$ Monte Carlo experiments. \item The results are presented in Figure~\ref{fig:laws}. \end{itemize} The computation of the function~$\bbF_{abc}$ given by~\eqref{fun:fabc} requires multivariate integration tools.
+All our test statistics can be efficiently computed using Quasi Monte Carlo methods (QMC) for Multi-Variate Normal (MVN) and~$t$ (MVT) distributions, see the book~\cite{genz2009computation} for a comprehensive treatment of this topic or Appendix~\ref{app:cbc} for a short overview of the method we used.
+We compute spacings of length at most~$4$, which implies that~$c\leq 5$ when~$a=1$ in our experimental framework.

-A python notebook and codes are given at \url{https://github.com/ydecastro/lar_testing}.
+A Python notebook and codes are given at \url{https://github.com/ydecastro/lar_testing}.
 The base function is

 in the file {\tt multiple\_spacing\_tests.py}.
-It gives the $p$-value $\hat\alpha_{(\mathtt{start})(\mathtt{middle})(\mathtt{end})}$ of knots and indexes given by {\tt lars} and an estimate of (or the true) standard deviation given by {\tt sigma}.
-We have run $3,000$ repetitions of this function to get the laws displayed in Figure~\ref{fig:laws}.
-It presents the CDF of the $p$-value $\hat \alpha_{abc}$ under the null and under two $2$-sparse alternatives, one with low signal and one with $5$ times more signal.
-Results show, in our particular case, that all the tests are exact and the test~$\mathcal S_{125}$ is the most powerful, see Section~\ref{sec:num_studies} for further details.
+It gives the~$p$-value~$\hat\alpha_{(\mathtt{start})(\mathtt{middle})(\mathtt{end})}$ of the knots and indices given by {\tt lars} and an estimate of (or the true) standard deviation given by {\tt sigma}.
+We ran~$3,000$ repetitions of this function to get the laws displayed in Figure~\ref{fig:laws}.
+It presents the CDF of the~$p$-value~$\hat \alpha_{abc}$ under the null and under two~$2$-sparse alternatives, one with low signal and one with~$5$ times more signal.
+The results show, in our particular case, that all the tests are exact and the test~$\mathcal S_{125}$ is the most powerful, see Section~\ref{sec:num_studies} for further details.